Implicit Bias of Gradient Descent for Mean Squared Error Regression with Two-Layer Wide Neural Networks: Wide Networks and Parameter Space

-with arbitrarily high probability.
-So gradient descent training of a wide network or of the linearized model give similar trajectories and solutions in function space.
-Both fit the training data perfectly, meaning $f^{\mathrm{lin}}(\mathcal{X},\omega_\infty) = f(\mathcal{X},\theta_\infty)=\mathcal{Y}$, and are also approximately equal outside the training data.
+This means that gradient descent training of a wide network or of the linearization of the network results in similar trajectories and solutions in function space.
+Both solution functions fit the training data perfectly, meaning $f^{\mathrm{lin}}(\mathcal{X},\omega_\infty) = f(\mathcal{X},\theta_\infty)=\mathcal{Y}$, and they are also approximately equal outside of the training data.